Terminal 3 Museum Exhibitions

 Persistent Plants & Desert Dwellers: Arizona's Flora and Fauna

 Arizona’s Sonoran Desert, the most biologically diverse of North American deserts, is teeming with life.
 It abounds with plant life, which in turn increases animal life.
 The Sonoran is home to the nation’s largest cacti, the towering saguaro, which provides food and shelter for many desert creatures.

-Arizona boasts a spectacular selection of flora and fauna that, due to the extremes of high temperatures and low rainfall, have adapted to survive.
+Arizona boasts a spectacular selection of flora and fauna that have adapted to survive due to the extremes of high temperatures and low rainfall.
 The spines of the barrel cactus prevent water loss by reflecting away some of the intense desert sunlight.
 Bighorn sheep are able to eat tough desert plants because of their complex digestive systems.
-The sheer variety of plants and animals of Arizona provide the perfect subject matter for biologists and artists alike.
+Arizona's sheer variety of plants and animals provides the perfect subject matter for biologists and artists alike.

 This exhibition features the work of artists who find inspiration from living things.
 From wildflowers and desert tortoises to a backyard garden respite, there is plenty to capture the imagination.
 While some artists study plants and animals to depict them realistically, others create abstract works representing the textures and colors of nature in its elemental beauty.

 These artists celebrate the natural world of the Southwest and its lasting impression on them.
 Using paint, fiber, clay, or bronze, this exhibition takes a closer look at the inexhaustible variety of Arizona’s Persistent Plants and Desert Dwellers.

 Beary, Heather Johnson

 Currier, Denise A.

 Jacobson, Will, and Kate